 In order to display the error messages in the form we first need to rescue from the Sequent::Core::CommandNotValid in the post '/authors' method.

-We will make 2 changes in app/web.rb:
+We will make two changes in app/web.rb:

 1. Add a rescue block and store the errors in @errors.
 We will use this in the erb to display the error messages.